-The median wage in 2016 for Architects, Except Landscape and Naval in California is $89,306 annually, or $42.93 hourly.
+The median wage in 2016 for Architects, Except Landscape and Naval in California was $89,306 annually, or $42.93 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Architects generally receive health and life insurance as well as vacation, sick leave, and retirement benefits.
 Self-employed Architects are responsible for their own benefits.